SignTools/SignTools/README.md

 | |____...
 ```

 By default, `ios-signer-service` does not offer any kind of authentication.
 This is a security issue - anybody can download and tamper with your apps and even signing certificates!
 Instead, run a reverse-proxy, like nginx, and wrap the service with authentication.
-The only endpoints you must leave non-authenticated (used for OTA and CI) are as follows:
+The only endpoints you must leave non-authenticated (used for OTA and CI) are as follows (`:id` is a wildcard parameter):

 ```
 /app/:id/